Skip to content

 Data exploration (suggested checklist) entails understanding the process that generates the data and the characteristics of the data.
 The Bank Marketing dataset includes 17 attributes, with features such as customer demographics (e.g., age, job, marital status, education), financial details (e.g., balance, loan, housing), and engagement data (e.g., previous campaign outcomes, duration of calls, and contact methods).
 The target variable, deposit, indicates whether the customer subscribed (yes or no).
 The age range for this dataset is between 18 and 95 with about 57% of them being married.

 The dataset also has negative amounts as balance for a few records.
-Depending on how the bank is tracking balances, it is possible that these customers have withdrawn more than what's available in their account.
-A bank may, at its discretion and based on the customer's account history, cover a transaction (like a check or debit card purchase) even if the customer doesn't have enough funds to cover it.
-So, we shouldn't drop these records without understanding how the Bank tracks balances.
+Depending on how the bank is tracking balances, it is possible that these customers have withdrawn more than what’s available in their account.
+So, we shouldn’t drop these records without understanding how the Bank tracks balances.

 xVector provides out-of-the-box tools to profile the data.
-To explore the data further, you can create reports manually or by using the GenAI-powered options.
 Generate Report and Generate Exploratory Report are GenAI reports built on the platform.

 Once you perform basic exploration of the data, you can then enrich the data.
 For example, “dropna” is one such function used to drop records with null values.